yisiox/tp/docs/UserGuide.md

 Format: `clear`

 <box type="tip" seamless>

-If you unintentionally deleted all contacts, you can use the `undo` command to revert this.
+If you unintentionally deleted all your contacts, you can use the `undo` command to bring them back.
 </box>

 ---